 Two of those, Senior Farmers' Market Nutrition and the WIC Farmers' Market Nutrition programs, benefit low-income seniors and women, infants and children.
 The Aztec market accepts checks from both programs.
 Negotiations are underway for the market to reinstate its ability to accept SNAP food stamp cards.

-Pao, who has a degree in horticulture, spent six years
+Pao, who has a degree in horticulture, spent six years as field manager for a community-supported agriculture farm in Las Cruces.

 "The CSA farm model is like a subscription service," she said.
 "You pay up front for a season's worth of the food grown, a portion of the harvest."